The E3 visa for speciality occupations is a US immigration route open exclusively to Australian nationals.

 There are several steps involved in the E3 Visa USA application process.
 The order of these steps can vary depending on which Embassy or Consulate you apply.
 Applications should be made to the US Consular Post or Embassy in your country of residence, such as the US Embassy in London if you live in the UK.

-If you are already in the US under another visa category, you would apply direct to USCIS to change your status.
+If you are already in the US under another visa category, you would apply directly to USCIS to change your status.

 For the UK Embassy, you will need to complete the online visa application using Form DS-160, which includes uploading a photo in the relevant format.
 You will also need to pay the non-refundable visa application fee and schedule an interview.